decadanse/decadanse/README.md

       -    nmap and other basic stuff for HTB
       -    TCP/UDP
       -    SQL
+      -    BurpSuite

+Some courses:
+-   Udemy - Python Networking and Security
+-   Sector7 RED TEAM OPERATOR courses
+-   eLearn
+-   CEHv11
+-   Reverse Engineering with Ghidra
+-   and other...

 Some of my code with what I'm learning stuff you can find here (some of them (almost all of them) you can find only on NotABug.org)
 - Me on NotABug.org https://notabug.org/decadanse